 Read More: See the health benefits of Maitake that make it highly prized.

-The mushroom is also referred to as the “hen of the woods” in English-speaking countries due to its feathery appearance.
-It is one of the largest mushrooms and is usually found at the base of the old decaying stumps of hardwood trees like oak and maple.
+The mushroom is nicknamed "hen of the woods" due to its feathery appearance.
+It is one of the enormous mushrooms and grows at the base of old decaying hardwood trees like oak and maple stumps.

 So, what exactly is the nutritional value of maitake mushrooms?
 And does maitake mushroom give you energy?

-We are here to explore the maitake mushroom nutritional value and its benefits.
-Keep reading to find out more about your favorite fungus.
+We are here to explore the maitake mushroom's nutritional value and benefits.
+Keep reading to find out more about this beloved fungus.

 Maitake Mushroom Nutrition Facts

-According to the data obtained from the United States Department of Agriculture (USDA)(1), it provides a broad range of essential nutrients.
+According to the data obtained from the United States Department of Agriculture (USDA)(1), the maitake mushroom provides a broad range of essential nutrients without causing side effects.

 Here are Grifola frondosa nutrition facts (per 100 g or 3,5 oz serving of the mushroom):

 - Energy: 31 kcal (equivalent to 130 kJ)